Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Classical trace polynomials for SLn

-To simplify the exposition, we always assume that $\idealtriang$ does not contain any \textit{self-folded triangles}.
-Consequently, each triangle $\triang$ of $\idealtriang$ has three distinct edges.
-Such an ideal triangulation $\idealtriang$ always exists, except in a handful of small examples.
-Our results should generalize to allow for self-folded triangles, requiring only minor adjustments.
+For simplicity, we always assume that $\lambda$ does not contain any \textit{self-folded triangles}.
+Consequently, each triangle $\mathfrak{T}$ of $\lambda$ has three distinct edges.
+Such an ideal triangulation $\lambda$ always exists (except when $\mathfrak{S}$ is a disk with one internal puncture and one puncture on the boundary).
+Our results should generalize to allow for self-folded triangles, requiring only minor adjustments (one would need to modify Definition \ref{def:FG-algebra-of-the-whole-surface}--compare \cite[\S 2.1]{BonahonGT11}, which makes use of the Weyl quantum ordering (\S \ref{sssec:weyl-ordering})--but the main definition, Definition \ref{def:main-definition-qtracemap}, is un-changed).